manoharmukku/branch-and-bound-feature-selection/Readme.md

-# Implementation of Branch and Bound algorithm for feature selection
+# Branch and Bound algorithm for Feature Selection

 ### Usage:
 ```